tst5381/Evidence-System/README.md

 	- The purpose of OGC is to bring the spirit of open-source to game design area.

-	- OGC pursuits highly abstract and modular design to keep the concept extensible and applicable for different genre.
+	- OGC pursues highly abstract and modular design to keep the concept extensible and applicable for different genre.

 	- Using .md as document format for now.